government-structures-and-functions

 Judicial Review

 Judicial review is the power of courts to assess the constitutionality of legislative and executive actions.
-This process serves as a critical check on government power.
+This process serves as a critical check on government power, allowing courts to nullify laws or actions that violate the constitution.
+The doctrine originated in the landmark U.S. Supreme Court case Marbury v.
+Madison (1803) and has since been adopted by many democracies worldwide.

 Case Law Precedents